 It’s a bookshop we are talking about, but it has some of the most amazing places for taking perfect Instagram Seoul pictures.

-At Arc N Book they have all kinds of activities and book releases or readings.
-There are small sofas and comfortable corners where anyone can sit back and relax with a book or a magazine.
+At Arc N Book, there are all kinds of activities and book releases or readings.
+There are also small sofas and comfortable corners where anyone can sit back and relax with a book or a magazine.

 We were so charmed by this place that we spent quite some time there.
-You’ll find some restaurants, a coffee shop, and even an ice cream stand inside the bookshop.
+Inside the bookshop, you’ll find some restaurants, a coffee shop, and even an ice cream stand.

-But the most Instagrammable place you’ll see here is by far the wall of books that goes up like a wheel.
+But the most Instagrammable place you’ll see here is the wall of books that goes up like a wheel.

 Address: 29 Eulji-ro, Euljiro 1(il)-ga, Jung-gu, Seoul, South Korea

 Unfortunately, the Arc’N’Book location in Euljiro was permanently closed in 2021.
-However, there are other 2 great locations in town:
+However, there are two other great locations in town:

 Arc’N’Book in Sinchon